WildernessLabs/Documentation/Legacy_Netduino/Getting_Started/index.md

 3. Netduino SDK v5

 ## Mac
-Download and install the following:
+Download and install the following Xamarin Studio 6.

- 1. Xamarin Studio 6 (also works with v5)
- 2. Netduino SDK v5 (for Mac)

 Launch Xamarin Studio and install the NETMF plug-in: